The Process of Reviewing Developments for Heritage Concerns

 - Clearance has been granted; or

 - Due to the presence of archaeological or palaeontological sites recorded within the development area additional HRIA requirements are needed.
-(May range from avoidance of the site to full scale excavation.)
+(This may range from avoidance of the site to full-scale excavation.)

 - Once all HRIA requirements have been completed, heritage clearance is given and development can proceed.